 They'll additionally assess if a structural engineer is needed to ensure any point loadings, load bearing and flex strength are met as set out in the building regulations.

-A qualified and skilled work force is imperative for a successful outcome and will extend your floor's lifespan by using the right kind of screed for your room's anticipated purpose.
-Choosing the right screeding materials and the best installation technique is critical if you want a quality and durable finish for your floor surface.
+A qualified and skilled work force is imperative for a successful result and will extend the lifespan of your floor by making use of the right type of screed for the intended purpose of your room.
+Choosing the appropriate screeding materials and the method of installation is vital if you want a durable and quality finish for your floor surface.

 Before choosing a screeding contractor from those operating in the Botley area, ask to what standard of finish they are basing their price quote, and also make sure that you get multiple quotations.
 For domestic properties a quotation will usually be given for a Surface Regularity (SR) level of SR1 or SR2.
 SR1 is the highest level, and while SR2 and SR3 might seem more cost-effective initially, they don't guarantee a totally even or flat floor surface.
 Any errors in the final screeding can cause problems in laying flooring owing to flat spots, indentations, ridges in the floor surface.